REPLACING YOUR SENSOR

 2

 Discard the used sensor according to your local regulations.
-When you are ready to apply a new sensor, follow the instructions in the Applying Your sensor and Starting Your sensor sections.
+When you are ready to apply a new sensor, follow the instructions on the Applying Your Sensor page.
 If you removed your last sensor before 14 days of use, you will be prompted to confirm that you would like to start a new sensor when you first scan it.

 This product should be disposed of in accordance with all applicable local regulations related to the disposal of electronic equipment, batteries, sharps, and materials potentially exposed to body fluids.